-Controlling pressure with an Alicat mass flow controller
+Controlling pressure with an Alicat laminar DP mass flow controller

 Closed loop pressure refers to using a feedback loop based on pressure instead of mass flow.
-A mass flow controller (MFC) will typically measure the mass flow and adjust the valve to increase or decrease the mass flow to the setpoint.
+Mass flow controllers (MFC) typically measure the mass flow and adjust the valve to increase or decrease the mass flow to the setpoint.

-Watch the video below to hear applications engineer, Alyssa Jenkins, go into more detail on the pressure control loop feature.
+Watch the video below to hear VP of Applications Engineering, Alyssa Jenkins, go into more detail on the pressure control loop feature.

 Application: Calibrating a rotameter with an Alicat MFC